Groupon UK to change practices after criticism

-LONDON (Reuters) - The British arm of Groupon Inc (GRPN.O) pledged on Friday to change the way it promotes offers after the country’s trading watchdog said it had found breaches of consumer protection rules at the daily-deal company.
+LONDON, March 16 (Reuters) - The British arm of Groupon Inc pledged on Friday to change the way it promotes offers after the country’s trading watchdog said it had found breaches of consumer protection rules at the daily-deal company.

 The Office of Fair Trading (OFT) said Groupon had three months to implement the changes, which include making sure that prices were accurate and transparent and the offers realistic.